astronomer/docs/learn/cloud-ide-tutorial.md

 2. Click **Download** to download the DAG file.

-## Step 11: Connect your GitHub to the Cloud IDE
+## Step 11: Connect your GitHub to the Astro Cloud IDE

-Now that you have trained the model, you can connect GitHub to the Cloud IDE to commit your pipeline as a DAG to any Airflow project.
+Now that you have trained the model, you can connect GitHub to the Astro Cloud IDE to commit your pipeline as a DAG to any Airflow project.

-1. Click **Configure** to connect your Cloud IDE Project to your GitHub account.
+1. Click **Configure** to connect your Astro Cloud IDE Project to your GitHub account.

     ![Connect to GitHub](/img/guides/cloud_ide_github_conn.png)